ncatlab/nlab-content/pages/8/3/5/5/25538/content.md

 See also Theorem 11.5 of:

 - [[Marcelo Fiore]]. _Enrichment and representation theorems for categories of domains and continuous functions_.
 University of Edinburgh.
+[PS.GZ file](http://www.cl.cam.ac.uk/~mpf23/papers/ADT/rep.ps.gz)

 See section 6.4 (and Theorem 6.4.3 in particular) of: